Reimagine Education — We need a bigger imagination!

 A critical element that needs to be included within the mandate of schools and under their supervision, is engagement with industry, universities and civic bodies.
-Students in early high school years should be gaining real life experiences.
+Students in early high school years should be gaining real-life experiences.
 By doing so, we can ensure that the curriculum and student experience is continuously adjusting to the needs of the workplace and letting them explore where they are most passionate as they get closer to becoming productive citizens.

-I believe that research based Universities — representing the majority of Universities today — should be competing with Industry on attracting the best talent who are passionate about research and academic pursuits.
+I believe that research-based Universities — representing the majority of Universities today — should be competing with Industry on attracting the best talent who are passionate about research and academic pursuits.
 We still need researchers, academics and the like which the traditional university system can produce effectively, but it should be clear to the students what they are getting themselves into by joining such universities.

 Today, we confuse students by letting them assume that if they get into University and invest an additional considerable amount of time and money on top of what they have already invested in their school days, they can have better career prospects.
-Some universities are doing the shift so that they ensure that they do provide those career opportunities, but the vast majority are not, and in my view, can not change fast enough.
-Companies like Udacity, Potential.com and others will be a better route for job creation than such universities.
+Some universities are doing the shift so that they ensure that they do provide those career opportunities, but the vast majority are not, and in my view, cannot change fast enough.
+Companies like Udacity, Potential.com, and others will be a better route for job creation than such universities.

 Even MOOCs’ hype didn’t last long since they didn’t reimagine education with enough boldness, but rather just tried to make a system more efficient.
 They took what was being done on campus and put it online — providing a huge increase in reach from what can be done on-site, but not enough to cause a positive disruption of the system.

-I’m proud that we are part of the disrupters who are allowing their imagination to run wild with the aim of providing better return on the invested time in learning throughout life.
+I’m proud that we are part of the disrupters who are allowing their imagination to run wild with the aim of providing a better return on the invested time in learning throughout life.

-With the advances happening in accessibility, technology and the pressing need that exists in this 5 Trillion dollar market, the disruption will happen faster than ever.
+With the advances happening inaccessibility, technology and the pressing need that exists in this 5 Trillion dollar market, the disruption will happen faster than ever.